wintersca/elevator/README.md

 4. Run the Script
     * `npm run start`

+### Testing
+Basic unit tests were created, but the test suite needs to be expanded.
+To run the existing tests, after you have run the build command, run:

+`npm run test`

 ### Troubleshooting
 If there is an error, you can clean the project and uninstall all packages by running `npm run clean`.
 Then run the build command again to reinstall all required packages.